Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   class of DMA attacks that allow for exfiltration of secrets and installation of malware early in the boot process.
 DMA protection can be enabled in two
   ways:
-    + Enable IOMMU when transferring control to OS (ExitBootService in normal boot)
+- `IOMMU handoff at ExitBootServices` - this option is available when `Dma protection` is enabled.
+It changes the moment when IOMMU is re-enabled.
-    + Enable IOMMU when transfer control at ReadyToBoot event
+  If this option is selected, the it's re-enabled at ExitBootService when transferring control to OS.
+If disabled, it's re-enebled eariler at ReadyToBoot event, which happens at the start of Device Boot Selection in edk2 boot process.

 ## Networking Options